 For an overview of our current outstanding indebtedness, see "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 Although we believe that our cash flows will be sufficient to service our outstanding indebtedness, we cannot provide assurance that we will generate and maintain cash flows sufficient to permit us to pay the principal, premium, if any, and interest on our indebtedness.
 Our ability to make payments on indebtedness and to fund planned capital expenditures depends on our ability to generate and access cash in the future, which, in turn, is subject to general economic, financial, competitive, regulatory and other factors, many of which are beyond our control.
-If we are unable to pay our obligations as they mature, we may need to refinance all or a portion of our indebtedness on or before maturity.
+If we are unable to pay our obligations as they mature, we may need to refinance all or a portion of our indebtedness on before maturity.
 If we are unable to secure additional financing on terms favorable or acceptable to us or at all, we could also be forced to sell assets to make up for any shortfall in our payment obligations.
-If we cannot refinance or otherwise pay our obligations as they mature and fund our liquidity needs, our business, financial condition, results of operations, cash flows, liquidity, ability to obtain financing and ability to compete in our industry could be materially adversely affected.
+If we cannot refinance or otherwise pay our obligations, results of operations, cash flows, liquidity, ability to obtain financing and ability to compete in our industry could be materially adversely affected.